 What Does This Mean for Me?

 If you’ve been involved in a truck accident, you have the right to seek damages.
 Time away from work, lost earning potential, medical expenses, pain and suffering—these are some of the damages you can claim when seeking compensation.
-Hinkle Law Offices can help you in that process.
+Hinkle Law Offices, LLC. can help you in that process.

 Proving that a truck driver or trucking company were negligent and lead to a truck accident is a lot of work.
 You don’t have the time to do that when you’re getting medical treatment and trying to move on with your life.
 We’ll do it for you.
 Contact us today and start with a free case evaluation to get what you deserve.